Logo

 In September 2016, Maia Sandu instituted proceedings against the State Chancellery, asking to see the minutes of the Cabinet meeting at which the state guarantees for the three bankrupt banks had been approved.

-Maia Sandu violated this self-imposed commitment after agreeing to form a coalition government along with the Party of Socialists in early June 2019.
+Maia Sandu violated this self-imposed commitment after agreeing to form a coalition government along with the Party of Socialists in early June 2019 as the only way forward to create a legitimate and democratic government.

 On 8 June 2019, Maia Sandu was elected Prime Minister of Moldova in a coalition government with PSRM.

-Under Maia Sandu, Moldova began taking steps towards the European Union as Maia Sandu herself is pro-E.
+Under Maia Sandu, Moldova began taking steps towards the European Union as Maia Sandu herself is pro-EU.

 Maia Sandu was ousted as prime minister on 12 November 2019, following a vote of no confidence.